Atrix256/RandomCode/WebGLPBR/Readme.txt

 * get normals working and transforming in scenes before doing normal mapping' (get box, tetrahedron, model?)

+* an option to rotate the objects over time (will also help make sure normal transforms work correctly)

+* make wireframe take derivative of uv's to see how wide to be?

 * later, blend normals between faces to make smoother normals?

 * get normal mapping working for texturing on